raspberrypilearning/motor-robot-buggy-scratch/en/step_5.md

 --- hint ---

-To make the challenge hard, which also makes it fun, you will need to:
+To make the challenge hard, which also makes it fun, you need to:

 + turn the windmill off (only for a very short time)
 + make it hard to predict when the windmill will start and stop